faykarr/learn-mvc-js/README.md

 # Simple Fullstack JS Todo List App
-This is a simple fullstack todo list app built with Node.js, Express, and MongoDB.
+This is a simple fullstack todo list app built with Node.js, Express, and MySQL.
 It uses the EJS templating engine to render the views on the server side.
 This project was built to practice fullstack development with Node.js and Express for assignment for the mini-project of MSIB 6 at PT Otak Kanan.

 ## Access this project
 This project is hosted on my VPS.
 You can access it [here at todolist.faykarr.my.id](https://todolist.faykarr.my.id).